-A lot of Russians like Putin and don’t mind his authoritative tendencies because he restored Russia to world power status, does not pander to America, created Chinese allies, and is what some call a macho man (BBC July 2020).
-Even now with how poorly the countries response to Covid has been, approval ratings for Putin are at 59%, higher than Trumps approval rating has ever been.
-Putin is seen favorably in the eyes of many Russian citizens because he is able to provide them just enough bread, but not enough political power so as to diminish his own power.
-Because elites in Russia would stand to lose a lot if revolution or a true democracy were instituted, giving the people false promises and appealing to them symbolically are not as threatening.
+A lot of Russians like Putin and don’t mind his authoritative tendencies because he restored Russia to world power status, does not pander to America, created Chinese allies, and is a “macho man” (BBC July 2020).
+Even with how poorly the countries response to Covid has been, approval ratings for Putin are at 59%, higher than Trump’s approval rating has ever been.
+Putin is seen favorably in the eyes of many Russian citizens because he is able to provide them just enough bread but not enough political power so as to diminish his own position.
+Because elites in Russia would stand to lose a lot if revolution occured or a true democracy were instituted, false promises and appealing to constituents symbolically make for a less threatening political agenda.
 As long as the elites control access to democratic institutions and are able to change them as they see fit, the average citizen will continue to buy into this limited version of democracy (Acemoglu and Robinson).

-Despite what appears to be the status que for many Russians, recently some citizens have been standing up for democratic principles.
+Despite what appears to be the status quo for many Russians, recently some citizens have been standing up for democratic principles.
 Daron and Robinson hypothesize that crisis, both economically and socially, can lead to shifts in political power.
-Although extreme inequality and a lack of middle class don’t often lead to democratization, if the cost of repressing the masses becomes too burdensome on elites, they may be forced to change.
+Although extreme inequality and lack of a middle class do not often lead to democratization, if the cost of repressing the masses becomes too burdensome on elites, they may be forced to change.
 After the constitutional change, there were a number of protests in Moscow.
-Citizens began to rise up in larger numbers, calling for the end of Putin’s reign (Kim 2020) .
-These citizens want to secure political power, not just for today, but secure it for the future.
-If the economy in Russia continues to stay stagnant, and those that seek revolution are seen as a credible threat to the Kremlin, then a critical number of citizens may be able to demand a change in political institutions.
+Citizens have begun rising up in larger numbers, calling for the end of Putin’s reign (Kim 2020) .
+These citizens want to secure political power, not just for today, but for the future.
+If the economy in Russia continues to stay stagnant, and those that seek revolution are seen as a credible threat to the Kremlin, citizens may be able to demand a change in political institutions.

 “14% Of Russians Are Considered Middle Class Official Data.”
 The Moscow Times, August 12, 2019. https://www.themoscowtimes.com/2019/08/12/14-of-russians-are-considered-middle-class-official-data-a66823.